rmguy/js/breq/breq.md

 <p>&quot;Breq&quot;</p>
 <p>&quot;The answer to your first question is yes.
 We travel forwards all the time.
 Assuming you meant can we <em>jump</em> the timeline, that answer is Yes too.
 We can jump, as long as we return.
 We can loop.&quot;</p>
 <p>&quot;A Time Loop.. interesting.. can you elaborate?&quot;</p>
 <p>&quot;It&#39;s like the universe is govered by equations that preserve a certain equilibrium.
 One of the recurring variables in these equations is space, and another is time.
-The space/time continuity. </p>
+The space/time continium. </p>
 <p>Typically, time is a progressing constant in these equations, meaning it moves forwards in predictable increments.
 The equations are governed by the space variable.
 However, we <em>can</em> manipulate time, as long as the output of the equation remains the same.&quot;</p>
 <p>&quot;This is just like the third theory then?&quot;</p>
 <p>&quot;Similar.
 The third theory is called Novikov Self-Consistency.
 The main difference is this: if you commit any.. atrocities.. that might change the output of an equation, the space variable changes drastically and re-balances.
 To put it simply, you could end up as many light-years away as the time you travelled to decrease the probability that your actions have a causal effect.&quot;</p>